tjgore/tj-portfolio/content/articles/dynamic-pages-with-clean-urls-in-nextjs.md

 export default Index
 ```
+We used the `map` function to loop through and display all the posts.
 You should now see a listing of post on your index page.

-## Dynamic Page
+## Dynamic Pages with [file].js

-We now have a content to build our dynamic pages.
+We now have content to build our dynamic pages.
 Instead of creating a page for each post item, which is a bad idea, we can dynamically build each post page.

 To build dynamic pages, we must create a file with brackets like this `[post].js`